sveinbjornt/Sloth/README.md

 * Inspection window with detailed macOS and Unix file/socket/process info
 * Powerful contextual menu for file operations
 * In-app authentication to run with root privileges
+* Fast, responsive native app written in Objective-C/Cocoa

 Sloth is essentially a friendly, exploratory graphical user interface built on top of the  [`lsof`](https://en.wikipedia.org/wiki/Lsof) command line tool.
 The output of `lsof` is parsed and shown in a searchable, filterable outline view with all sorts of convenient additional functionality.
 Check out the screenshots below.

 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BDT58J7HYKAEE"><img align="right" src="https://www.paypalobjects.com/WEBSCR-640-20110306-1/en_US/i/btn/btn_donate_LG.gif" ></a>

-Sloth is free, open source software and has been developed and maintained for a long time.
-If you find this program useful, please [make a donation](https://sveinbjorn.org/donations).
+Sloth is free, open source software and has been developed and maintained for a long time. **If you find this program useful, please [make a donation](https://sveinbjorn.org/donations).**

 ## Download